Thomas L. Clingman: Political career

 Clingman was elected to the North Carolina State House of Commons in 1835.
 In 1836 he moved to Asheville, North Carolina.
 He was a member of the North Carolina State Senate in 1840.
 In 1843 Clingman ran as a Whig and was elected to the 28th United States Congress, however he was defeated in his reelection bid in 1845.
 In 1845 he fought a duel with a fellow congressman William Lowndes Yancey of Alabama.
 In Yancey's maiden speech on the House floor, he had impugned his opponent's integrity.
 Both duelists had missed.
 In 1847 he regained the seat and won reelection in 1849, 1851, 1853, 1855 and 1857.
 On May 7, 1858, he resigned after becoming a United States senator as a Democrat the previous day, replacing the resigning Asa Biggs.
 He was reelected but was expelled from the Senate for support of the Confederacy.

 Civil War

 When he first entered the War, Clingman was the commander of the 25th North Carolina Infantry and took part in the Peninsula Campaign.
 He later commanded a brigade of infantry.
 Clingman's Brigade consisted of the 8th, 31st, 51st and 61st North Carolina Infantry.
-Clingman's Brigade fought at Goldsboro, Battery Wagner, Drewry's Bluff, Cold Harbor, Petersburg, Globe Tavern, Fort Fisher, and Bentonville.
+Clingman's Brigade fought at Goldsborough, Battery Wagner, Drewry's Bluff, Cold Harbor, Petersburg, Globe Tavern, Fort Fisher, and Bentonville.

 Post-war career

 After the Civil War, Clingman explored and measured mountains in western North Carolina and Tennessee.
-Tennessee's highest mountain, also partly in North Carolina, was named Clingman's Dome in his honor.
+Kuwohi, Tennessee's highest mountain, shared with North Carolina, was renamed Clingman's Dome in his honor in 1859 as Kuwohi was one of the mountains he had accurately measured, being said to be the first person to do so.
+The mountain's name was changed back to Kuwohi in 2024.
 He died in Morganton, North Carolina, and was buried in the Riverside Cemetery in Asheville, North Carolina.